Our Blog

 Wouldn’t it be nice if you restored your computer to how it was before getting breached?
 That scenario is possible if you have a backup solution.
 With it, you can get everything up and running in no time after you’ve wiped your computer clean as if a ransomware attack didn’t happen.

 But before you recover your data, scan your backup first to prevent reinfecting your machine.
-Scan your backup with an anti-malware package for any hidden malware that might have synched along with your files.
+Scan your backup with an anti-malware package for any hidden malware that might have synced along with your files.

-Prevention is better than cure
+Prevention is better than a cure

 The best defence against ransomware is prevention.